-With both airbrush tanning and temporary body art there is a huge margin of profit… anywhere from 500%- 1000%!
-Also, as I mentioned, this is catching on so if you hurry you could ride this wave all the way to the bank.
+With both airbrush tanning and temporary body art, there is a huge margin of profit, anywhere from 500%- 1000%!
+This is catching on, so if you hurry you could ride this wave all the way to the bank.

-2. Become a Masseur.
 What could be more glorious than being on the receiving end of a massage as you listen to the surf gently lapping at the shore.
 Of course, I mean this seriously—no hanky-panky.
-I frankly, think this idea functions best of all for couples who work as a team.
-The more professional you come across the better, that’s why you will need to invest in a few things like a portable massage table and/or chair, some kind of double sided board to advertise your services and prices, a stack of clean towels, massage oils and a large beachumbrella or two to protect yourselves and your customers from getting burned.
+I think this idea functions best of all for couples who work as a team.
+The more professional you come across, the better.
+That’s why you will need to invest in a few things like a portable massage table and/or chair, some kind of double sided board to advertise your services and prices, a stack of clean towels, massage oils and a large beach umbrella or two to protect yourselves and your customers from getting burned.

 Whether you will need a permit or not for your business will depend on the policies of the town in which you choose to set up shop.
 You will also need to be wise in your selection of a beach to work.
-It should be in an area frequented by affluent people and if there are any other businesses around, such as restaurants or beach stands, you should probably ask (just to be polite) if they would have any objections to your business.
+It should be in an area frequented by affluent people.
+If there are any other businesses around, such as restaurants or beach stands, you should probably ask (just to be polite) if they would have any objections to your business.